ASTM F1886 Seal Integrity Flexible Packages and Pouch Package Testing

 The amount of adhesion in the two package layers can impact the accuracy of the visual inspection.
 The type of adhesive used to seal the two package layers is also a factor.
 The visual environment can also impact the inspection.
 For instance, the light angle can play a role.
 The use of magnification and degree of inspection.

-Visual inspection can be influenced by the actual training, eyesight and experience of the inspector.
+Visual inspection can be influenced by the training, eyesight, and experience of the inspector.
 Lastly, different materials provide different visuals.
 Some materials provide easier observations of deficiencies than others.
 It is important to note that this test is applicable to packages with at least one transparent side.

 The actual inspection is to take place at a distance between 12 inches and 18 inches.
 Test professionals can use magnification devices such as eye loops.
 These are to be used as an analytical tool to characterize identified seal defects and deficiencies.